mdave16/mdave16.github.io/cv/index.md

   - **Software Engineer Intern** (Oct 17 -- March 18)
   - **Full Stack Polyglot Software Engineer** (March 18 -- Present)

-As a polyglot and a full stack software engineer, I would be working everywhere in the stack and was able to pick up languages and frameworks with relative ease.
+As a polyglot and a full-stack software engineer, I would be working everywhere in the stack and was able to pick up languages and frameworks with relative ease.
-Whilst also going through engineering duties, I would also host Brownbags, a recurring section where talks would be given on new technologies, in order to keep the team innovative.
+Whilst also going through engineering duties, I would also host Brown bags, a recurring section where talks would be given on new technologies, to keep the team innovative.

 ## Education